Treatment for hepatitis B

-The treatment is a single tablet taken once a day, which has no side effects.
-It will prevent further damage to the liver and will also reverse any scarring already present.
+The most common treatment is a single tablet taken once a day.
+This will prevent further damage to the liver and reverse any existing scarring. it has no side effects.

 Having six-monthly blood tests will help determine whether the hepatitis B has become active and if you need treatment.
-However, hepatitis B cannot be cured and once you begin treatment you will need to take it for the rest of your life.
+However, hepatitis B cannot be cured.
+Once you begin treatment you may need to continue it for many years.

 Drugs used in New Zealand